Lecture notes on ridge regression: Penalty parameter selection

-Throughout the introduction of ridge regression and the subsequent discussion of its properties the penalty parameter is considered known or `given'.
+Throughout the introduction of the ridge regression estimator and the subsequent discussion of its properties, we considered the penalty parameter known or `given'.
 In practice, it is unknown and the user needs to make an informed decision on its value.
-Several strategies to facilitate such a decision are presented.
+We present several strategies to facilitate such a decision.
+Prior to that, we discuss some sanity requirements one may wish to impose on the ridge regression estimator.
+Those requirements do not yield a specific choice of the penalty parameter but they specify a domain of sensible penalty parameter values.